sandraschi/tapo-camera-mcp/docs/NETATMO_SETUP.md

       home_id: "<optional_home_id>"
 ```

-Notes:
+**Important Notes:**
-- If `enabled: true` but credentials are missing/invalid, the system falls back to simulated data and logs a warning.
+- If `enabled: true` but credentials are missing/invalid, the system falls back to **simulated data** (clearly marked with warnings)
-- When disabled, the weather API continues to serve simulated data for UI/dev.
+- When disabled, the weather API continues to serve simulated data for UI/dev
+- **Simulated data indicators**: Station names include "(SIMULATED/MOCK DATA)", responses include `is_simulated: true` flags, and warning banners are displayed
+- The `refresh_token` should be a single string without special characters (no pipes `|` or other separators)

 ## Endpoints
 - `GET /api/weather/stations` — lists stations (real or simulated)